Skip to content

 There are two approaches for grouping files:

-• By type: one folder for components, one for reducers, one for actions, etc.
+• By type: one folder for components, one for reducers, one for actions, and so on

 • By feature: all files related to one feature are inside the same folder.